 After a crash, you have enough to deal with.
 Let our team at Jurewitz Law Group help you overcome your injuries, your property damage, your inconveniences, and your lingering worries.
 We tackle the insurance company head-on to make sure you get what you deserve.

 A serious car accident has the potential to change the lives of everyone involved.
 If you sustain injuries from a car accident, you may not be able to work and provide for your family for a while.
 This can put a big strain on your finances.
 But at Jurewitz Law Group, we work with you to recover all your financial losses.

-Not only is your first consultation free, but we work for our clients on a contingency-fee basis, which means we don’t charge any out-of-pocket expenses until we’ve reached a settlement or judgment in your case.
+Not only is your first consultation free, but our San Diego car accident lawyers work for our clients on a contingency-fee basis, which means we don’t charge any out-of-pocket expenses until we’ve reached a settlement or judgment in your case.
 That’s our No Fee Guarantee.